Clinical outcomes relating to the Pain Control Service

+The Pain Control Service at Great Ormond Street Hospital strives to improve patient experience and clinical outcomes both for its inpatients and its outpatients.
 The service utilises a mixture of evidence-based medicine, clinical practice guidelines, patient and carer-reported outcome and experience measures, and proven audited procedures to continuously improve its service.

 Measuring chronic pain clinical outcomes